DataNeel/my_website/tropism/index.md

-# Tropism: a self-depicting artwork
+# Tropism: An Unintentional Self-Depicting Artwork
 <img src="tropism104.png" width=600>

 *Ropsten test mint 104.
 More test mints at the bottom*